 Before I made the leap into starting my business producing healthy foods with KOJA I was working in the nutritional supplements industry.
 I saw a lot of Australians wanting to make healthy choices, but who just weren’t sure how.
 I was also concerned by many global health issues, and I saw the processed-food industry as one of the main culprits.
 I strongly believe that synthetic and processed supplements aren’t the key to health, but that real, honest food is the best foundation for a healthy mind and a healthy body.
-It was this passion that lead to me to develop my own real-food alternative to synthetic supplements.
+It was this passion that led me to develop my own real food alternative to synthetic supplements.

 How did you get your business started?

 Towards the end of 2013, KOJA began by making one product at home and sharing it with my friends and family.
 That soon grew to 3 products.
 I sold them at local farmer’s markets and online.
-Fast forward more than 2 years, and I’m now selling 6 lines, available in more than 100 health food stores and supermarkets all across Australia.
+Fast forward more than two years, and I’m now selling six lines, available in more than 100 health food stores and supermarkets all across Australia.
 I’ve launched new ranges, with more products due to launch in coming months.

 What lessons have you learned so far on your business journey?

 For me, business is the ultimate form of creativity.
 You really can create whatever you dream of, as long as you’re willing to work hard towards that vision.
 Running KOJA has taught me a lot about myself.
 I’ve learnt about my strengths and weaknesses, what motivates me and what my values are.
 I love strategy, brainstorming and creating plans.
 I’ve also learnt more about my weaknesses and the best ways to manage them, such as hiring a team to compliment my skills.